 - Market place lending, including peer-to-peer and peer-to-business lending;

 - Alternative forms of invoice or real estate financing;

 - Foreign exchange and other forms of remittance business;

 - Providing innovative software to established banks and other financial services firms to deal with risk and regulation; or

-Get up, spread your wings and grab as much sky (I guess there is no more land left) as you can.
-While a good chunk of consumers – don’t carry cash, I bet they will be wearing a smartwatch.
+Get up, spread your wings, and grab as much sky (I guess there is no more land left) as you can.
+While a good chunk of consumers doesn’t carry cash, I bet they will be wearing a smartwatch.
 After a long run, they may want to pay for a refreshing juice with the same wristwatch that tracked their route.
-One day, not far from today, they may transfer money to their own college-aged children, or rebalance their investment portfolios, with just a few flicks of their wrists.
-Will real fintech tools end up on our wrists?
+One day, not far from today, they may transfer money to their own college-aged children or rebalance their investment portfolios with just a few flicks of their wrists.
+Will real FinTech tools end up on our wrists?
 Maybe.
-No doubt this is an exciting time for the entrepreneur in the financial services industry.
+No doubt, this is an exciting time for entrepreneurs in the financial services industry.

 ======================= About the Author ===================